 Safe Streets and Roads for All (SS4A) MPO

-MAPA was awarded planning funds through the FY22 grant application cycle and will be leading the development of a regional Comprehensive Safety Action Plan (CSAP).
-This plan kicked off in Spring 2024 and is expected to be complete by Fall 2025.
+MAPA was awarded planning funds through the FY22 grant application cycle and has developed a regional Comprehensive Safety Action Plan (CSAP).
 The plan includes the areas of Douglas and Sarpy Counties in Nebraska, as well as the cities of Council Bluffs, Carter Lake, Crescent and McClelland in Iowa.

-Through the development of the comprehensive safety action plan, we will locate key areas of safety concern and establish solutions that our member jurisdictions can use to increase safety and reduce traffic fatalities and serious injuries in our region.
-Strategies and projects included in the CSAP will be eligible for future implementation funding.
+Through the development of the comprehensive safety action plan, we located key areas of safety concern and established solutions that our member jurisdictions can use to increase safety and reduce traffic fatalities and serious injuries in our region.
+Strategies and projects included in the CSAP are now eligible for implementation funding.

 SAFETY SNAPSHOTS